joncampbell123/dosbox-x/README.md

 * Support for IDE interfaces and improved Windows 3.x/9x emulation

 * Support for long filenames and FAT32 disk images (DOS 7+ features)

+* Support for pixel-perfect scaling output for improved image quality

 * Support for TrueType font (TTF) output for text-mode DOS programs